lasa1015/dublin-bikes-app/README.md

 As a core contributor, I was responsible for the following areas:

-- **Website Design**: I designed a large portion of the site’s visual theme, including the color palette, logo, background images, and custom station marker icons.
+- **Website Design**: I was responsible for designing the visual theme of the site, including the color palette, logo, background imagery, and custom station marker icons.

 - **Front-End Development**: I implemented most of the front-end functionality using HTML, CSS, and JavaScript.
 Key features include: weather widgets and multi-day forecasts, map display, user geolocation, nearest station detection, route planning, and a heatmap visualization of bike and stand availability.

 - **Back-End Development**:  I developed two scrapers for collecting air quality and weather forecast data, and designed the corresponding RDS table schemas.
 I used pre-trained machine learning models to generate predictions of bike and stand availability, and structured a dedicated table to store the outputs.